b-lukaszuk/BS_wJ_eng/contents/translation.md

 ```

 It looks good, no spaces between the letters, no newline (`\n`) characters (we
+removed them previously in @sec:transcription_solution).
+However, notice that we
+declared a type synonym `const Str = String` to shorten type declarations later
+on in the code.
+The type synonym is declared with `const` keyword, which means
+that we do not plan to change it for as long as the program runs.
+This type
+synonym will be also used in other chapters.

-removed them previously).
-The only issue here is that `codon2aa` contains codons
+The only issue with `mRna` is that `codon2aa` contains codons (keys) in
-(keys) in uppercase letters.
-All we need to do is to uppercase the letters in
+uppercase letters.
+All we need to do is to uppercase the letters in `mRna` using
-`mRna` using Julia's function of the same name.
+Julia's function of the same name.

 ```jl
 s = """